rob-ng15/PAWSv2/README.md

 ![OUTRUN](Reference/Graphics/OUTRUN-2.jpg)
 ![OUTRUN](Reference/Graphics/OUTRUN-3.jpg)

-A full view of the cityscape backdrop (forced, not normally available), showing the background sprites.
+A full view of the cityscape backdrop (forced, not normally visible), showing the background sprites and tilemaps.

 ![OUTRUN Full view of the cityscape](Reference/Graphics/OUTRUN-4.jpg)